cse110-sp24-group1/cse110-sp24-group1/admin/team.md

 3. **Respect:** Respect all ideas and contributions.
 4. **Communication:** Keep communication open and clear.
 5. **Teamwork:** Help all team members regardless of role.
 6. **Conflict Resolution:** Group project conflicts should be resolved by group vote.
-Personal conflicts should be resolved privately, with the leader as mediator if needed.
+Personal conflicts should be resolved privately, with a leader as a mediator if needed.